Faizul-Kabir/A-RESTAURANT-SYSTEM-BY-USING-PHP-LARAVEL/README.md

 # A RESTAURANT SYSTEM BY USING PHP AND LARAVEL

 This is a management system of a restaurant named "HAPPY RESTAURANT" where a person can see the menu and order according to his/her likings.
 For choosing a particular food one has to place an order by filling up a form which comes after the person presses the "Place Order" button in the mainpage.
-People can also see order details of the orders that have been ordered and also can remove a particular order.
+People can also see order details of the foods that have been ordered and also can remove a particular order.
 Moreover, there is also a login system feature here which can be activated according to the needs.

 ## MAIN PAGE OF THE SYSTEM